obrucheoghene/youtube/README.md

 ## Libraries and Dependencies

-**React**
+**ReactJS**
-- React is a free and open-source frpnt-end Javascript library for single page web application using UI components.
+- ReactJS is an open-source front-end Javascript library for single page web application using UI components.

 **React Router Dom**
 - React Router DOM is a routing library for React to implement dynamic routing in a web app.